What is E-commerce Navigation? How it Helps to Get Potential Customers?

 Leverage Customer Reviews and Ratings

-Bandied about as very strong tools to enhance trust and drive buying, reviews and ratings by customers are critical.
+Bandied about as very strong tools to enhance trust and drive buying, ecommerce ratings and reviews by customers are critical.
 Including them with the product pages would do much towards conversion rates because people would really want to know what others have to say about the product.

 Revealing positive reviews and general ratings give confidence to potential buyers on quality and reliability.
 Finally, showing more recent reviews in a more prominent position adds relevance to the extent that it is giving the most timely and recent insights for shoppers, hence boosting the privacy-related trust signals from the site.